f32c/f32c/rtl/proj/xilinx/zybo/zinq_xram_ddr3/README.md

 Double click to ZYNQ shematic box and enable HP0 port (high performance port 0)

+untested: ACP port might be more suitable as it uses hardcore cache from ZYNQ

+Checking the "Use slave driven AxUSER values"
+box does in fact work.
+Checking the box sets the parameter C_USE_DEFAULT_ACP_USER_VAL to 1, which I assume sets the peripheral to use the default values and always enforce coherency.

+ACP has bits to cache enable, they all must be set:
+S_ACP_AXI_ARCACHE => (others => '1')
+S_ACP_AXI_AWCACHE => (others => '1')

 Make all needed ports externally accessible.
+Right click on zynq box and choose "Make extenal"

-In address editor tab, select HP0 mapping range 0x0000_0000 size 32MB to 0x03FF_FFFF
+In address editor tab, select HP0 (or ACP) and auto-assign address, view if it is correct or manually set mapping range
+0x0000_0000 size 32MB to 0x03FF_FFFF
 Address editor tap *should* be on titlebar of the window in which ZYNQ schematic box is shown.
+Window menu entry may bring it up, if not delete whole zynq box and start new block design.

 Right click on zynq box and "Validate design".
 Should pass with no errors.